 The most important action the public can take is to stay updated and follow recommended guidelines from official sources:

 GRTC is committed to the safety, health, and financial well-being of its staff.
 At our headquarters, steps have already been taken.
 Cleaning of high-touch surfaces has increased during our routine daily cleaning of the facility.
 Hand sanitizer stations are available throughout the property.
 Maintenance and cleaning staff already use protective gloves, and Operators may also request protective gloves.
-GRTC’s procurement team is researching orders for disinfectant wipes and on-bus hand sanitizers for our frontline employees, but the order time is currently at least four to six weeks.
+Face masks are being distributed to staff first, then masks will be available for passengers needing Operator assistance while riding.
+A local partnership enabled GRTC to purchase hand sanitizer in bulk for our frontline employees.

 At RideFinders, cleaning frequency was also increased, including of high-touch surfaces.
 Front desk staff have protective gloves.